 When it was built, 167 Beacon had a brownstone façade.
-Sometime after the early 1940s (when this original façade is still shown in photographs), the front was resurfaced with rusticated stone at the basement and first floor levels and with brick above.
+Sometime after the early 1940s (when this original façade is still shown in photographs), the front was resurfaced at the basement and first floor levels, with brick above.
 The lintels above the windows and other original details also were removed.

 The original parcel where 161-167 Beacon were built had a 78 foot frontage.
 It had been purchased from the Commonwealth of Massachusetts on September 10, 1859, by George Goss and Norman Carmine Munson, the contractors responsible for filling the Commonwealth’s Back Bay lands.
 On the same day, they had sold it to banker Franklin Haven (one of the three Commissioners on the Back Bay responsible for the sale of the Commonwealth’s land), who then sold it on December 17, 1859, to Samuel Hooper.

 Click here for an index to the deeds for 167 Beacon, and click here for further information about the land between the south side of Beacon and Alley 420, from Berkeley to Clarendon.

 Henry Whitwell subdivided the parcel into four lots with a combined frontage of 76 feet six inches.
 He sold the lot at 167 Beacon to Arthur Lithgow Devens on February 8, 1865, and then sold him the additional strip of land one foot 6 inches wide at the west on November 17, 1865 (that same day, Arthur Devens sold the strip of land to Paul Wallis who combined it with the land where 169 Beacon was built).